 That same year, Cleetche’s original screenplay for TRIBE OF JOSEPH, a story about a boy abducted into a survivalist doomsday cult (which he first penned at 15), won a national competition with the Praxis Centre For Screenwriters.
 In 1996, Cleetche produced and directed a 10-minute promotional trailer for the film with the help of over 150 volunteers on a self-raised budget of $45,000.
 In 2001, at the age of 29, he was living his dream, directing his first feature-film in the forests of Squamish on a budget of $1.5 million.
 TRIBE OF JOSEPH, starring Shaun Johnston and Steven Grayhm, was produced in part by his company, Soloshye Pictures, financed by Telefilm Canada, and broadcast nationwide by The Movie Network, Movie Central and Showcase.

 Raising funds for his next feature screenplay, BEACH_FLY, proved difficult.
 Now married, Cleetche went back to working as a location scout, racking up credits on movies like JUNO, NIGHT AT THE MUSEUM and the ABC Miniseries WHEN WE RISE.
-He is now ready for a comeback with HAWKERS NEVER QUIT, a documovie that is 10-years in the making, shot on location in Goa, India.
+He is now ready for a comeback with BEACH HAWKERS, a documovie that is 10-years in the making, shot on location in Goa, India.

 Projects in development include the feature-length screenplays for BEACH_FLY and NINEVEH.